Quantum GraviElectro Dynamics: Mathematical preliminaries

-concerning the standard bases.
-Dummy \emph{Roman} indices are often abbreviated to a small circle $\bcdot$ (and $\star$, $\times$, $\cdots$) when the dummy-index pair of the Einstein convention is obvious as above.
+concerning the standard bases in $\TsM$.
+Dummy \textit{Roman} indices are often abbreviated to a small circle $\bcdot$ (and $\star$, $\times$, $\cdots$) when the dummy index pair of the Einstein convention is obvious as above.
 When multiple circles appear in an expression, the pairing must be in a left-to-right order at the subscripts and superscripts.
 Raising and lowering indices are done using metric tensor $\bm\eta$ in $\M$.
 Two-form object

 Local $SO(1,3)$ group action $\Gso:\TsM\rightarrow\TsM$ is known as the Lorentz transformation.
-That for the vierbein form and the spin-connection form are
+That for the vierbein form and the spin connection-form are

 The section belongs to the fundamental representation, and the connection does to adjoint one.
-A space-time curvature (or simply curvature) is defined owing to the structure equation as
+A spacetime curvature (or simply \textit{curvature}) is defined owing to the structure equation as

 which is a two-form valued rank-$2$ tensor represented using the trivial basis as

 Tensor coefficient $\hat{R}^{ab}_{ cd}$ is referred to as the Riemann-curvature tensor.
 Ricci-curvature tensor and scalar curvature are defined, respectively, owing to the Riemann-curvature tensor as